Childhood Sexual Abuse

 ‘Joanne’ was a 31 year old married woman with two boys aged three and five.
 Her eldest son had just started school She became very depressed and this was out of all proportion to her son starting school.

-She had a history of childhood sex abuse and thought that this might be affecting the way she coped with things and thought that now might be a good time to seek help for her emotional problems.
+She had a history of childhood sex abuse and thought that this might be affecting the way she coped with things.
+She thought that now might be a good time to seek help for her emotional problems.

-When her children were born she became very protective and didn’t let them out of her sight but when her son started school she wondered how she was going to be able to protect him.
+When her children were born she became very protective and didn’t let them out of her sight.
+But it was when her son started school she wondered how she was going to be able to protect him.

 This brought back thoughts and feelings of her own abuse, which then increased her anxiety over how well her son was being protected.

-My client was very distressed when she first came into counselling; she was experiencing feelings and emotions that had begun to invade her family relationships.
+My client was very distressed when she first came into counselling.
+Joanne was experiencing feelings and emotions that had begun to invade her family relationships.

-She was showing paranoid behaviour, due to the sexual abuse she had suffered, fearful that the abuse would happen to her children if she was not with them 24/7 to provide protection — her mother had not protected her from the sexual abuse she had suffered.
+She was showing paranoid behaviour, due to the childhood sexual abuse she had suffered.
+Joanne was fearful that the abuse would happen to her children if she was not with them 24/7 to provide protection.
+Her mother had not protected her from the sexual abuse she had suffered.

 We looked at how realistic it was, that if a mother was not with her children 24/7, something bad would happen to them.